cad-polito-it/RISCV-CAD-IDE/README.md

 #### Setup variables

 To make it work there are some variables that must be defined.
-To do that you have to run `$ source setup.sh` in the shell.
+To do that you have to run `$ source ./setup.sh` in the shell.
 Make sure to change the variable if needed:

 * riscv toolchain, this isn't defined in the Makefile and should be defined as **CV_SW_TOOLCHAIN** with an export, e.g /home/usr/opt/riscv;